This post may contain affiliate links. Please see our disclosure policy.

-I make literally dozens of types of jam and jelly each year, but the flower jellies are always my daughter’s favorite.
-She just finds magic edible flowers, and I can’t blame her, they are pretty special.
+I make dozens of types of jam and jelly each year, but the flower jellies are always the ones my daughter looks forward to most.
+She finds magic in edible flowers, and I can’t blame her, because they really are something special.

 Edible Flower Safety